gymreklab/cse185-spring19/cse185-spring19-syllabus.md

 # Grading
 Grades will be based on:

-* Homework (70%): Each lab counts for 10% total (2% for preclass, 8% for main lab assignment)
+* Homework (70%): Each lab counts for 10% total (2% for prelab, 8% for main lab assignment)
 * Quizzes (9%): Each quiz is worth 3% each
 * Final projects (16%): Proposal 3%, report 10%, presentation 3%
 * Participation (5%): This can be earned in many ways, e.g. by participating in lecture, asking questions in lab, coming to office hours.